All The Molds

 And God had to respond.
 How could he not?
 The people had repeatedly expressed unbelief – ten times, at least (Numbers 14:22).
-At some point the human psychy breaks and that was true here.
+At some point, the human psyche breaks, and that was true here.
 Past responses were now the only predictor of future behavior.

-How God responds is surprising, but not.
+How God responds seems surprising, but maybe not.
 He tells Moses that He is going to destroy the entire nation and then start over with Moses.

 Extreme, hey?
 But don’t get too excited.
 This was a test for Moses.
 Killing someone when things got bothersome was how Moses did things.
 He had 3,000 people executed after the incident with the Golden Calf.